Shinkansen High Speed Passenger Rails

 When nature calls you can find a toilet location by checking the car map on the seat in front of you.
 Rising to walk the aisles helps you understand why the conductor occasionally touches a seat for balance.
 You lightly balance on every third or fourth seat, aiming for empty ones where you can.
 Using the toilet on a gently moving train at 270kph requires some care, but not as much as using one on an airliner.

-Vending machines sit built into the wall near to the toilet.
+Vending machines built into the wall stand near the toilet.
 They sell beverages such as tea, juice and sometimes beer.
 The prices match those of convenience stores.

 Back in your seat, the ride is so smooth you can sleep.
 Sometimes you do so without trying.
 The gentle motion works as a sleep aid.
 Looking out the window suggests your speed.
 Close up scenery blurs, while views further away pass by quickly.